Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_NncRLiKMpQ.md

 ### Transcript

-> how's the barrel scanner bug coming along yeah i started looking into that and i couldn't fix it easily, it needed more work which is probably why that still hasn't been fixed because it's probably not an easy solution, so yes
+> how's the barrel scanner bug coming along yeah I started looking into that and I couldn't fix it easily, it needed more work which is probably why that still hasn't been fixed because it's probably not an easy solution, so yes